Are we watching a classic World Series in the making?

 That mindset would set the stage for a dramatic Dodgers' victory in Game 4.
 Rating: 3

 2016: Indians 1, Cubs 0.
 The first World Series game at Wrigley Field since 1945 was awesome and loud and nuts.
-Neither starter allowed a run ... but neither finished five innings.
-Coco Crisp singled in pinch-runner Michael Martinez in the seventh.
+Neither starter gave up a run ... but neither finished five innings.
+Coco Crisp singled in pinch runner Michael Martinez in the seventh.
 Rating: 4

 1991: Braves 5, Twins 4 (12 innings).
-It was the first World Series game ever played in Atlanta.
+It was the first World Series game played in Atlanta.
 The Twins tied it in the eighth on Chili Davis' two-run homer.
-In the top of the 12th, the Twins ran out of bench players and pitcher Rick Aguilera had to pinch-hit.
+In the top of the 12th, the Twins ran out of bench players and pitcher Rick Aguilera had to pinch hit.
 Imagine if we had Twitter back then!
 Although get this: The Twins had used eight bench players.
-They only carried nine pitchers back then.
+They carried only nine pitchers back then.
 So lay off Tom Kelly.
 Anyway, Mark Lemke's two-out single in the 12th walked it off.
 Rating: 5

 Game 4